 Is Cork the best place in the world?
 The locals certainly think so.
-One thing you'll notice about this captivating city on Ireland's coast is that it inspires a devotion in those who live here that no other place can rival.
+One thing you'll notice about this captivating city on Ireland's southwest coast is that it inspires a devotion in those who live here that no other place can rival.

-Sitting proudly on an island in the middle of the River Lee in southwest Ireland, Cork is a bustling collection of atmospheric coffee shops, vibrant art
+Sitting proudly on an island in the middle of the River Lee, Cork is a bustling collection of atmospheric coffee shops, vibrant art galleries, unusual museums and seriously good pubs.
+Despite being a